easybill/e-invoicing/README.md

 ## Considerations

 ### Limitations
-This library does not offer any way to validate the structured data against the rules of the specifications.
+This library does not offer any way to validate the structured data against the rules of EN16931 or any of the CIUS.
 Please take a look at the folder [Validators](https://github.com/easybill/e-invoicing/tree/main/tests/Validators) in the tests folder.
-There you will find ways to validate the documents against the specification rulesets.
-ZUGFeRD offers XSD-Schema-Files which you may use directly in your PHP code.
-For XRechnung and Peppol will take a look at the [docker-compose.yaml](https://github.com/easybill/e-invoicing/blob/main/docker-compose.yaml).
+There you will find ways to validate the documents against the CIUS specification rulesets.
+ZUGFeRD/factur-x offers XSD-Schema-Files which you may use directly in your PHP code.
+KOSiT offers a dedicated validator to validate your EN16931 document against the XRechnung CIUS specification.
-There you will find microservices which offer a validation API.

 ## Issues and contribution
 Feel free to create Pull-Requests or Issue if you have trouble with this library or any related resource.